Rabbit Advocacy Animal Matters

 Seventy-five rabbits who faced euthanasia if they remained at the University of Victoria's "rabbit-free zone" will stay at the PNE over the holidays before being transferred to an animal sanctuary in Washington.
 Pictured is Carmina Gooch, founder and president of the Rabbit Advocacy Group of BC, with Johnny the rabbit.
 Photograph by: Nick Procaylo, PNG Photo Gallery

 December 29, 2010 While the rabbits at the PNE are being well taken care of by a group of volunteers, donations to help with spay/neuter and medical bills, transportation, and other costs are needed.
 Thanks to The Province newspaper for bringing attention to the bunnies: Vet bills adding up for rabbit rescue.
 Kind-hearted individuals have responded to the story.
-If you’d like to help with donations of money or supplies, visit www.uvicrabbitrescue.com or email email@example.com More rabbits have arrived tonight!
+If you’d like to help with donations of money or supplies, visit www.uvicrabbitrescue.com (no longer active) or email email@example.com More rabbits have arrived tonight!

 Rona and Farrah need a little extra care, so they are being attended to in Gooch’s home.